Remote surgery: Possible uses

 One possible use of remote surgery is the Trauma-Pod project conceived by the US military under the Defense Advanced Research Agency.
 This system is intended to aid wounded soldiers in the battlefield by making use of the skills of remotely located medical personnel.

 Another future possibility could be the use of remote surgery during long space exploration missions.

 Limitations

 For now, remote surgery is not a widespread technology in part because it does not have sponsorship by the governments.
 Before its acceptance on a broader scale, many issues will need to be resolved.
-For example, established clinical protocols, training, and global compatibility of equipment must be developed.
+For example, establishing secure very fast connections between the two sites, establishing clinical protocols, training, and global compatibility of equipment.
 Another technological limitation is the risk of interference with the communications (hacking).
 Also, there is still the need for an anesthesiologist and a backup surgeon to be present in case there is a disruption of communications or a malfunction in the robot.
 Nevertheless, Operation Lindbergh proved that the technology exists today to enable delivery of expert care to remote areas of the globe.